Are you a highly skilled professional seeking to work and live permanently in the United States? The EB-2 Visa could be ideal for you.

 The three main criteria are as follows:

 Your proposed endeavor must have the potential to bring significant benefits to the United States.
 The endeavor’s substantial intrinsic merit can be shown in various fields like business, entrepreneurship, science, technology, culture, health, or education.
 For example, this could include an affordable housing project.
-An affordable housing project could qualify as an eligible endeavor if it provided benefits to an area with a high concentration of low-income residents or created housing for people with disabilities.
+An affordable housing project could qualify as an eligible endeavor if it provided benefits to an area with a high concentration of low-income residents or created housing for people with disabilities, proving national importance.

 While it’s good to have proof that the project could have a significant economic impact, it’s not mandatory.
 The project’s worth can still be proven without direct or measurable substantial positive economic effects.
 To meet the substantial merit requirement, you must show that it will have broader effects that go beyond just one company or organization.

-Your work should be in an area that holds importance to the nation’s well-being and advancement.
-To decide if the project has national importance, USCIS looks at its possible future impact.
+Your work should be in an area that holds national importance to the nation’s well-being and advancement.
+To decide if the project has national importance, USCIS looks at its potential future impact.

 To meet this national importance requirement, you must demonstrate the “potential prospective impact” of your work.
 For instance, you can explain how your future work will influence your field or how the endeavor will have broader effects on the field or the US economy.